|Live and Study Abroad • Hong Kong

 During the Study

-Keep copy of important documents - Copy of the children's passport, insurance policy, emergency contact, school and course information, etc.
+Keep copy of important documents - Copies of the children's passport, insurance policy, emergency contact, school and course information, etc.

 Don't get worried if your children have not contacted you on the first few days - As long as you are confirmed by the airline companies that the flight is landed safety, try to stay positive even if you haven't heard from your children for one or two days.
 You can contact the international office or student hostel of the host school to make sure your children have arrived.
 They may have problem with their cellphone and Internet.
 After all, things can be different from expectation when you arrive to a new place.
 They may be as frustrated as you and can't wait any longer to hear your voice again.
 They just need more time to sort out the communication matter.
 Your children are not trying to run away from you.